uqqu/Cadans/README.md

     <td></td>
     <td>
       <em>
-        This is how the system comes together: assigned events form chains that evolve over time, with fine-tuned behavior and their own actions, combined across dynamic layers and active conditions.
+        This is how the system comes together: assigned events form chains that evolve over time, with fine-tuned behavior and their own actions, combined across dynamic layers and conditions.
       </em>
     </td>
   </tr>